Your Minneapolis-Saint Paul Winter Weekend Bucket List

 Now that you’ve worked up an appetite, treat yourself to brunch at The Block Food + Drink in St. Louis Park.
 The tented, dog-friendly “paw-tio” is open year-round, and you can order something for your pup off the dedicated dog menu.
 For humans, there’s a great selection of biscuit sandwiches and breakfast bowls.

 For an activity you can enjoy with your furry companion, try skijoring at Theodore Wirth Regional Park in Golden Valley.
 All you need is a dog, a pair of skis and a pulling harness — as you cross-country ski, you’ll get a power boost from your dog pulling in front.
 The park has five designated skijoring trails, offering panoramic views of downtown Minneapolis and Wirth Lake (keep in mind that a ski pass is required).

 Finish your day at Burnsville’s Buck Hill, where the slopes are lit until 9 p.m.
 There are 15 ski runs for a range of abilities, as well as freestyle terrain for snowboarding.
 You can also try tubing — speeding down a frozen hill on an inflated inner tube.
-Select evenings are reserved for Northern Lights Tubing, when the tubing hill is lit with a colorful laser light show choreographed to music.

 After a weekend of action-packed adventure, slow things down with a private sleigh ride at Andover’s Bunker Park Stable.
 There are a variety of horse-drawn sleighs to choose from depending on the size of your group, from a cozy antique sleigh to a larger bench or flatbed sleigh.
 Reservations are required, and you can also reserve a fire before or after your ride — remember to bring some roasting sticks and marshmallows.